Blackhawk-TA/dynoBot/README.md

 You can create modules in JavaScript or Python.
 There are two types of modules, a chat module and a hook module.
 A chat module is executed every time a user sends a message with the corresponding command.
 A hook is automatically executed in a specific interval.
 Below I will show you how to create them in JavaScript and Python.
-Alternatively you can take a look at the test modules for JavaScript and Python included in the project.
+Alternatively you can take a look at the example modules for JavaScript and Python included in the project.

 #### Chat module:
 JavaScript and Python modules both need an entry in the commands.json file looking like this: